CiarraForsythe/AzureNetworkProject1/README.md

 - 10.1.0.4

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by ssh port 22.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- Only the jumpbox will allow to access your ELK VM.
+The IP Address for this is 10.0.0.4.

 A summary of the access policies in place can be found in the table below.